Dispatch's Second Chance (and The Game Awards Predictions)

 Well, I didn't.
 And I, and it almost, it very rarely popped up.

-Okay, that's good to know.
 I think it is the fact that it does rarely pop up.
+And like, I have been really,

 really enjoying playing, watching, playing this game while like eating.

 I like those.
-I think they're pretty affirmative.
+Um,

-Yeah, those are fine.
+yeah, those are good.
+They're fine.

-It could use a few more of those, I think.
-It could use a couple more engaging minigames like that, I think, to keep things.
+It could use, it could use a few more of those, I think.

-But that's not the exact thing they're making, of course.
+It could use a couple more engaging minigames like that, I think, to keep things, but that's not the exact thing they're making, of course.

-that stuff is light, and it, I think, gets by being light because truly, um, the just the writing and acting is just really, really,
+Yeah, no, it's it's that stuff is light, and it, I think, gets by being light because truly, um, the, just the writing and acting is just really, really, really fucking great.
+Really super good.

-Aaron Paul plays the main character and brings a level of.
-He's really turning into like one of the like top tier, like voice talent-wise.
+Aaron Paul plays the main character and brings a level of He's really turning it into like one of the like top tier, like voice talent-wise.
+Oh, he's really, he's got great, it's um.

-it's a great control for a character that isn't extremely ostentatious.
+It's a great control for a character that isn't extremely ostentatious.
 He's like a lot more reserved,

+Aaron Florida.
 There's also like a lot of casting.

-There's a running gag where her character can't think of like funny, cool catchphrases to say in the heat of battle.
-Uh, that it like lands every single time, like every joke.
+There's a running gag where her character can't think of like funny, cool catchphrases to say in the heat of battle that

-But then there's also like some more,
+lands every single time, like every joke.
+But then there's also like some more

 a term we learned when we were vying to get in the Trolls 2 movie of stunt casting of like some streamers like

-Jacksepticeye who plays Punch Up and
+Jacksepticeye who plays Punch Up.
+And

-I feel like everyone is, it like turns in a great performance and the writing is truly
+I feel like everyone is, it like turns in a great performance.
+And the writing is truly

-As people who like, as somebody who uh
+as people who like as somebody who uh

-is very into like interactive cinematic storytelling and thinks about that a lot because like a lot of fmv games i think are in that territory um this i feel like is maybe the most successful in terms of interactive tv like if you're talking about an interactive tv show i can't tell you something that's worked better than this and like the closest you get is like
+is very into like interactive cinematic storytelling and thinks about that a lot because like a lot of fmv games i think are in that territory um this i feel like is maybe the most successful in terms of interactive tv like if you're talking about an interactive tv show i can't tell you something that's worked better than this and like the closest you get is like,

 But like,